 How Does it Work?

 As mentioned above, to enable higher FPS on Nougat+ devices (mentioned as the ‘use_fifo_ui’ feature from now on), you need to add a line into your build.prop file.
-You can find more information about editing build.prop in this Droidviews Article.
+You can find more information about editing the build.prop file.
+Besides, you can also customize your Android device and unlock a bunch of hidden features using these 20 builds.prop tweaks.

 Just insert the following line into your build.prop file, save it and reboot your device: